Humanity vs. Email Spoofing: The Endless Battle - BIMI Edition

 It is said that there are three main benefits to implementing BIMI

-1. Prevention of spoofed emails:
+1. Prevention of spoofed emails

 This is expected to reduce the damage caused by phishing and spoofed emails.

-3. Increased email open rates:
+3. Improving email open rates:

 Overview of BIMI implementation steps

-1. Setting up sending domain authentication
+1. Setting up sender domain authentication:

 *DMARC authentication is required for BIMI.